-How to Reset the Dock to Default Settings in Ubuntu Linux
+How to Reset Ubuntu Dock to Default Settings

 The article provides a guide on how to reset the Dock Panel to its default settings in Ubuntu Linux, useful when changes cause it to malfunction or appear incorrect.
 The process involves opening the Ubuntu Terminal app and entering specific commands.
 Note, if certain applications are uninstalled, they will not return upon resetting.